fera0013/TransferLearningToolchain/README.md

 ### Configure the model

 The following steps very much depend on many different aspects, such as the model you intend to use and the relation between the new classes and the classes the model was originally trained on.
-In our example, we train [one of the models pretrained on the COCO dataset](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models) to detect waste bottles, which are closely related to the bottles class contained in the original [COCO dataset](http://cocodataset.org/).
+In our example, we train [one of the models pretrained on the COCO dataset](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models) to detect waste bottles, which are closely related to the bottle-class contained in the original [COCO dataset](http://cocodataset.org/).

 1. Download [one of the models pretrained on the COCO dataset](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models)
 2. Unpack the downloaded tar